Letters detail thoughts of gunman killed at Florida university

 May reached out to her one week ago, she said, believing he was a target.

-"He said, 'I just don’t to live my life like this,'“ according to Mitchell.
+"He said, 'I just don’t want to live my life like this,'“ according to Mitchell.

 She said her package contained a letter and a thumb drive.
 May told her that she could expect eight more mailings.